BJJ Masters Divisions Explained

 Nonetheless, a number of BJJ competitors will peak in their competitive career at 33 years old.

-Why Compete in Masters Division
+Why Compete in Masters Division?

 Why choose to compete in the masters division?
 A number of BJJ practitioners who compete in masters divisions are most likely those who started BJJ later in life and that is totally fine!

 BJJ is continuous learning.
 It doesn’t matter if you are getting older in the sport.
 There will always be something new to gain.
-It’s about those who stay despite hindrances and as you grow old in your beloved sport.
+It’s about those who stay despite hindrances and as you grow older in your beloved sport.

-Do I have to compete in my Own Age Bracket?
+Do I Have to Compete in My Own Age Bracket?

 Hence, it will be your choice if you would like to move to a lower age bracket.
 But this can only be applicable depending on the rules and regulation of the organization hosting the tournament.